BitcoinQnA/Bitcoiner.Guide/grapheneos.md

 GrapheneOS allows you to have a separate phone experience, within your phone.
 Additional profiles can install their own apps and services and cannot access any files or data from the owner account.
 If you only have one or two of those must have apps that require Play Services, but are only used very infrequently, installing those alongside Play Services in a separate profile might be a great idea to further bolster any minute privacy implications that are left by having them running in the owner profile.
 You can read more about this use case [here](https://discuss.grapheneos.org/d/168-ideas-for-user-profiles/2).

+If you decide to add a separate profile to suit your use case, the app [Insular](https://f-droid.org/en/packages/com.oasisfeng.island.fdroid/) might be useful to you.
+Insular allows you to easily clone any of your existing apps across to the new profile without the need to go via any of the traditional install routes covered earlier in this guide.
+Insular also allows you to quickly 'freeze' any of those apps to completely disable all of that app's background services from running.

 <p align="center">
   <img src="/assets/img/grapheneos17.png" class="responsive" style="max-width: 80%; height: auto;" />